brson/rustmax/README.md

 # Rust Max

-A collection of useful Rust crates, tools, and documentation.
+A collection of useful crates, tools, and documentation for the Rust programming language.

-##  Do not contribute, do not use
+## 🚧 Do not contribute, do not use 🚧

 This project is not open to contribution.
 Issues and pull requests will be closed without consideration.